This document is a description of my

 Later an additional document in the same style was added:

-at their lectures and determining their (scientific) quality.
-In
+sitting-in at their lectures and determining their (scientific)

-this way I got an idea about the educational system of Portugal.
+quality.
+In this way I got an idea about the educational system of

-Some interesting aspect about the total arbitrariness of the
+Portugal.
+Some interesting aspect about the total arbitrariness of

-lectures atributed by my colleagues to their students.
-See document
+the lectures atributed by my colleagues to their students.
+See

-of the department, for instance in the open days and other forms of
+organization of the department, for instance in the open days and

-advertising our courses.
-Examples are the design of the brochures
+other forms of advertising our courses.
+Examples are the design of

 course LESI in 2006.
 Member of the course direction (Direcção de curos) of the